 - How to implement Ads.txt?

 - How to validate Ads.txt?

 What is Ads.txt?

-Ads.txt is a publicly available text file where a publisher lists partners authorized to sell and resell its digital inventory.
-Buyers can then crawl the web for those lists to check the validity of the inventory they purchase.
+Ads.txt is a publicly available text file where a publisher lists partners authorized to sell and resell its ad inventories on a website.
+This allows the advertisers to check the validity of the ad inventories they purchase.
 In the open letter, Liane Nadeau has explained ad fraud and ads.txt with a metaphor.

 “It’s a tricky concept.
 Let’s try a metaphor.
 It’s a lot like counterfeit bags.
 You don’t want anyone selling fake versions of your premium bag on Canal Street, as it cheapens your brand and you lose a potential sale.
 We as buyers don’t want to be duped into buying a fake bag because it’s of poorer quality.
 So, if you publish a list of retailers that are authorized to sell your bag, we can check it out to make sure we buy one that’s legit.
 Everybody wins.”

 Ads.txt is created by the ad-tech consortiums to mainly tackle domain spoofing, one of the types of ad fraud.
 Via spoofing or hijacking a domain, an advertiser can be assured that he is bidding for a premium publisher.
 But in reality, the ad gets displayed to bot traffic of a fake website.
 This resulted in the trust issues among advertisers and led to blacklisting the publishers.
 Thanks to the ads.txt file, now publishers can prove themselves as legitimate partners.

 How does Ads.txt work?